stevenzhujr/Website/content/projects/slides.md

 **Treatment**: Using the pillow library, I edit the screenshots I get from the web.
 This is due to the fact that not all the screenshots I need correspond to its web element completely.

-**Update**: Using the pptx libary, I clear the slide and prime it for editing.
+**Clear**: Using the pptx libary, I clear the slide and prime it for editing.

 **Update**: Using the pptx libary, I update the slide so that it is upd to date.
 I use runs within paragraphs so that I can format the text boxes customly.